-For 2019, projected increases in the cost of healthcare services, including prescription drugs, continue to drive the increase in overall medical expenses.
+For 2020, projected increases in the cost of healthcare services, including prescription drugs, continue to drive the increase in overall medical expenses.
 New drug treatments account for a large part of the increase in medical costs.
-Also, increases in how often and how much health care is received are driving an increase in rates for 2019.
+Also, increases in how often and how much health care is received are driving an increase in rates for 2020.

 Administrative costs factor into this filing as well.
 These include state and federal taxes, such as the state premium tax, and a state fee used to fund HealthSource RI.
+The state fee used to fund HealthSource RI adds a 1.4% increase to the rate.
+A large part of the increase is due to the reinstatement of the federal insurance tax in 2020.

-This filing reflects a projected medical loss ratio ("MLR") of 86.2% using the federal formula.
+This filing reflects a projected medical loss ratio ("MLR") of 83.6% using the federal formula.
 The MLR is the percent of each premium dollar that we spend to pay for healthcare services and activities that improve the quality of care of our members.
 The federal government requires an MLR of 80% or higher in the individual market.